County of Toulouse: Counts of Toulouse gains power over the Carolingians

 In 866, Charles the Child died.
 Charles the Bald then made his other son, Louis the Stammerer (Louis le Bègue), the new king of Aquitaine.
 By then, the central state in the kingdom of France was rapidly losing authority.
-Charles the Bald was rather unsuccessful at containing the Vikings, local populations had to rely on their local counts to resist the Vikings, and the counts soon became the main source of authority, challenging the central authority of Charles the Bald in Paris.
+Charles the Bald was rather unsuccessful at containing the Vikings; local populations had to rely on their local counts to resist the Vikings, and the counts soon became the main source of authority, challenging the central authority of Charles the Bald in Paris.
 As they grew in power, they started to be succeeded in the same family and establish local dynasties.
 Wars between the central power and the counts arose, as well as wars between the competing counts, which further debilitated the defenses against the Vikings.
 Western Europe, and France in particular, was again entering a new Dark Age, which would prove even more disastrous than those of the 6th and 7th centuries.

 In 877, Charles the Bald had to give in: he signed the Capitulary of Quierzy, which allowed counts to be succeeded by their sons when they died.
 This was the founding stone of feudalism in western Europe.
-Charles the Bald died four months later.
-The new king of France was his son Louis the Stammerer, formally king of Aquitaine.
-Louis the Stammerer did not choose any of his sons to become the new king of Aquitaine, thus in effect putting an end to the kingdom of Aquitaine, which would never be revived again.
-Louis the Stammerer died shortly after in 879 and was succeeded by his two sons, Louis III and Carloman.
-Louis III inherited northwest France, while Carloman inherited Burgundy and Aquitaine.
-However, in practice, during the years 870–890 the central power was so weakened that the counts in southern France achieved complete autonomy.
+Charles the Bald died four months later, his so Louis the Stammerer did not choose any of his sons to become the new king of Aquitaine, thus in effect putting an end to the kingdom of Aquitaine, which would never be revived again.
+In practice, during the years 870–890, the central power was so weakened that the counts in southern France achieved complete autonomy.
 The dynasties they established ruled independently.
 The central state in Paris would not be able to reassert its authority over the south of France for the next four centuries.